Did you know...?

 One of the newest features is our fabulous kitchen that was opened in March 2007.
 The menu includes traditional Irish dishes as well as hearty pub grub.
 For a lighter meal there's delicious salads and we also cater to vegetarians.
 The kitchen is also available for in-house catering for bigger groups on reservation.
 Click here for more details.

-Sport fans from all over the world have enjoyed a home away from home experiencing the World Cup, Rugby World Cup and the Ice-Hockey World Championships in the comforts of their local.
+Sport fans from all over the world have enjoyed a home away from home experiencing the World Cup, Olympics and the Ice-Hockey World Championships in the comforts of their local.
 U.E.F.A. cup football and the English Premiership are also covered along with all major sporting events as schedules allow.
-With four TV's viewing is no hard achievement.
+With three TV's viewing is no hard achievement.
 If there is something you want to watch, ask one of our staff members, sit back with a pint and relax.
 We also have darts if you wish to be more active on the sporting front.

 O'Connell's has a very international clientele with people coming from over 30 countries worldwide.
 Countries as close as Sweden and Russia to as far as Japan, Australia, South Africa and Brazil (even people from Ireland and Finland are welcome!).
 O'Connell's is the centre of the universe for ex-pats in Tampere!